HPC-SimTools/IPS-framework/doc/user_guides/basic_guide.rst

 		    [--nodes=<number of nodes in this allocation>] \
 		    [--ppn=<number of processes per node for this allocation>]

 Note that you can only run one instance of the IPS per batch submission, however you may run multiple simulations in the same batch allocation by specifying multiple ``--config=<config file>`` entries on the command line.
 Each config file must have a unique file name, and *SIM_ROOT*.
 The different simulations will share the resources in the allocation, in many cases improving the resource efficiency, however this may make the execution time of each individual simulation a bit longer due to waiting on resources.
-For more information on running multiple simulations, see :doc:`Fundamentals of the Advanced Features of the IPS <advanced_parallelism>`.

 The IPS also needs information about the platform it is running on (``--platform=$IPS_ROOT/franklin.conf``) and a log file (``--logfile=<name of log file>``)for the framework output.
 Platform files for commonly used platforms are provided in the top-level of the ips directory.
 It is strongly recommended that you use the appropriate one for launching IPS runs.
 See :doc:`platform` for more information on how to use or create these files.